gourangityagi/Getting-Started-with-C/README.md

 # Getting-Started-with-C
-This file contians the topics of C++ studied by me in 3rd semester which include:-
+This file contians the topics of C++ studied by me in 3rd semester which includes:-

 1.Implementing the basic syntax of C++ programming language like variables, operators, control structure, input-output,